-- GLOBK has many features and due to its evolution, there are often multiple ways of doing the same or similar things - There is extensive help in the ~/gg/help/ directory and discussion in the documentation - GLOBK is where all the major analysis decisions are made and hence can be quite complex for large analyses - Experimentation and testing your ideas of how different options effect the results is one the best ways to learn the software, e.g. - What happens to position/velocity estimates if the "apr_tran" command is added to the globk command file? - How do my estimates and uncertainties change if the "apr_neu" and "mar_neu" commands are changed?
+- GLOBK has many features and due to its evolution, there are often multiple ways of doing the same or similar things - There is extensive help in the ~/gg/help/ directory and discussion in the documentation - GLOBK is where all the major analysis decisions are made and hence can be quite complex for large analyses - Experimentation and testing your ideas of how different options effect the results is one the best ways to learn the software, e.g. - What happens to position/velocity estimates if the "apr_tran" command is added to the globk command file? - How do my estimates and uncertainties change if the values in the "apr_neu" and "mar_neu" commands are changed? - Experimentation is the best way to learn.